 Twin Harbors State Park, State park at Pacific coast in Grays Harbor County, US.

-The site served as a military training facility in the 1930s, with barracks remaining until their demolition in 1977.
-This military past influenced how the land was eventually converted to public recreation use.
+The land was used as a military training facility in the 1930s, and barracks stood on the site until their demolition in 1977.
+After the military left, the area was gradually opened to the public as a recreation space.

 The community of curious travelers